MrSaints/Morphext/README.md

 A simple jQuery rotating / carousel plugin for text phrases powered by [Animate.css][animatecss] and inspired by a Dota 2 hero, Morphling.
 It is more succinctly described by [Softpedia](http://webscripts.softpedia.com/script/Text-Management/Text-Tools/Morphext-82875.html) as:

-> A jQuery plugin for creating text-based carousels, rotating small or large pieces of text one after the other, just like a slider does with images...
+> A [jQuery][jquery] plugin for creating text-based carousels, rotating small or large pieces of text one after the other, just like a slider does with images...
 This can be a great tool for displaying catch phrases, mission statements, tag lines, and so on.

 [Website][website] / [Demo][demo]